 Social phobia is technically a phobia, but it is considered a separate disorder because of the way it impacts a person's life and the fears that are present.
-Social phobia is directly related to shyness, but mild shyness - and even moderate shyness - is not usually considered social phobia.
+Social phobia is directly related to shyness, but mild shyness - and even moderate shyness - is not usually considered to be social phobia.

 What to Do Next?

 If you fit any of the above profiles, the feelings you have been dismissing as a weird personality quirk or just the result of a hectic modern life may actually be something more serious.
 Consulting with your doctor or therapist will provide you with an official diagnosis.
 You cannot be diagnosed without talking to a doctor or psychologist, because there are issues at play that affect diagnoses.
 All diagnoses are based on the DSM-V, the diagnostic manual used to determine disorders.